2000.10.27

 Marine Corps continues to demand new heli-pad for sometimes.
 In consequence

-I'll prove that the deployment plan of the new-powerful airplane, Osprey, is
+I'll prove that the deployment plan of the new-powerful airplane, Osprey,

 linked to the restoration of Futenma Air Base.